 Excision surgery is one of the best options for endometriosis because it fully removes the cysts and lesions.
-Studies show that patients with laparoscopic excision of endometriosis show an improved quality of life 4 months after surgery, 73.9% of patients had a reduction in pelvic pain following excision of bowel and bladder endometriosis, significant reduction in symptoms following colorectal resection for endometriosis, and painful intercourse is successful treated with surgical excision of endometriosis.
+Studies show that patients with laparoscopic excision of endometriosis show an improved quality of life 4 months after surgery, 73.9% of patients had a reduction in pelvic pain following excision of bowel and bladder endometriosis, a significant reduction in symptoms following colorectal resection for endometriosis, and painful intercourse is successfully treated with surgical excision of endometriosis.

 Left untreated, the lesions can grow and injure organs such as the bowel, ovaries, fallopian tubes, and bladder.
-The lesions secrete hormones and inflammatory chemicals which cause imbalance hormones and pelvic inflammation which causes pain and possibly infertility.
+The lesions secrete hormones and inflammatory chemicals which cause imbalanced hormones and pelvic inflammation which causes pain and possibly infertility.
 Untreated endometriosis can also cause nerve damage and chronic pain.

 The gold standard for the treatment of endometriomas (also called chocolate cysts, or endometriosis on the ovary) is laparoscopic surgery with excision of the endometrioma.
 Full excision of the endometrioma, as opposed to ablation/cautery or drainage will lead to permanent removal of the disease to eliminate recurrence.
 However, removal of healthy ovarian tissue or compromising blood flow to the ovary are both risk factors for surgery that may have a detrimental effect on the ovarian reserve.